strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **Implementing security**

+Ensure a secure connection when connecting to your Kafka cluster by implementing security measures for authentication, encryption, and authorization.
+In Strimzi, this process involves configuring listeners and user accounts:

+* Listener configuration: Use the `Kafka` resource to configure listeners for client connections to Kafka brokers.
+Listeners define how clients authenticate, such as using TLS, SCRAM-SHA-512, OAuth 2.0, or custom authentication methods.
+To enhance security, configure TLS encryption to secure communication between Kafka brokers and clients.
+You can further secure TLS-based communication by specifying the supported TLS versions and cipher suites in the Kafka broker configuration.
+For an added layer of protection, you can also specify authorization methods in your listener configuration, such as simple, OAuth 2.0, OPA, or custom authorization.

+* User Accounts: Set up user accounts and credentials with `KafkaUser` resources in Strimzi.
+Users represent your clients and determine how they should authenticate and authorize with the Kafka cluster.
-Implement security to establish a secure connection using authentication and authorization mechanisms when connecting to the Kafka cluster.
+The authentication and authorization mechanisms used must match the Kafka configuration.
+Additionally, define Access Control Lists (ACLs) to control user access to specific topics and actions for more fine-grained authorization.
-For example, you can set up TLS authentication for external clients in your Strimzi environment and add the TLS certificates to your client configuration.
+You can also add configuration to limit the TLS versions and cipher suites your client uses.

+Implementing security can be a complex topic, but Strimzi simplifies the process for you.
+For more information on securing access to Kafka brokers using `Kafka` and `KafkaUser` resources, see the [Strimzi documentation describing how to secure access to Kafka brokers](https://strimzi.io/docs/operators/latest/deploying#assembly-securing-kafka-str).

-You can use configuration providers to load configuration, including secrets, from external sources.
+> You can use configuration providers to load configuration, including secrets, from external sources.
 For example, you can use the `KubernetesSecretConfigProvider` to extract TLS certificates and keys directly from the Kubernetes API.
 For more information, see the [Strimzi documentation on configuration providers](https://strimzi.io/docs/operators/latest/deploying#assembly-loading-config-with-providers-str).

-> Configure the security protocol used by your client application to match the protocol configured on a Kafka broker listener.

 **Improving data durability**